deeveesss/tranquility/README.md

 # nsv.tranquility
-part of the NotSoVanilla datapack series. this datapack allows players to toggle the hostility of all in game neutral and hostile mobs.
+Part of the NotSoVanilla datapack series.
+[View on Planet Minecraft](https://www.planetminecraft.com/data-pack/notsovanilla-tranquility-no-hostiles/)

+This datapack allows players to toggle the hostility of all in game neutral and hostile mobs.

-to enable use
+To enable use
 ```mcfunction
 trigger tranquil
 ```
-to disable use
+To disable use
 ```mcfunction
 trigger survival
 ```